FlashLight13/DockerGodot/README.md

 # Docker Godot
 Docker image to build  projects

-Godot CI Docker Image
-This Docker image contains everything you need to build and export [Godot Engine](https://godotengine.org/) games on with ubuntu base image.
+This Docker image contains everything you need to run [Godot Engine](https://godotengine.org/) inside a container.
 It includes Godot and it's corresponding export templates.
+It may come in handy when setting up a CI or Godot server.

-### Supported versions
+# Supported versions
 https://hub.docker.com/r/flashlight13/godot/tags

 # Getting Started
+There're two primary usecases for this image:
+1) Use it as a part of game CI pipeline
+2) Run it directly to start godot

+In any case, the first thing you have to do is to have [Docker](https://www.docker.com/) up and running.

+### Starting point of your image
 0) Make sure you're running it as a `root` user.
 1) In your container:
 ```